 - a gift you received individually from another person (as opposed to a gift that was given to you and your spouse);

 - your inheritance; and

 - awards for settlement for your individual law suit or insurance claim.

-The value of exempt property at the start of your relationship of interdependence or when you received it, whichever is later, isn’t shared.
+You do not share the value of exempt property at the start of your relationship of interdependence or when you received it, whichever is later.

 Whether the property remains exempt depends on what happened with it during the relationship.
-For example, if the asset is held in joint title, or mixed with joint assets, a portion or all of the exemption may be lost.
+For example, if you and your spouse hold the asset in joint title, or mixed with joint assets, a portion or all of the exemption may be lost.

 The asset also has to continue to exist, although it can be traced if it has changed forms.

 For example, if you inherit $30,000 and use those funds to buy a car in your sole name, that car remains exempt.
 However, if you spent the $30,000 on bills or a trip and none remains, there is no exempt property.

 Your and your spouse divide the increase in the value of exempt assets based on what is “just and equitable.”